 Punta Cana, Dominican Republic

 Its extraordinary natural beauty and warm hospitality are two of the top reasons sales and marketing manager Juliana Cordones of Eden Roc at Cap Cana feels the eastern end of the Dominican Republic is prime time for a destination “I do.”
-Carmen Rosa Aquino, hospitality sales director for Puntacana Resort & Club, agrees, noting it’s “an ideal option for a fairytale Caribbean wedding.”
-That 26-square-mile development has numerous indoor and outdoor venues, farm-to-table cuisine from its organic farm, the only Six Senses Spa in the Americas, and the just-renovated Oscar de la Renta–designed Tortuga Bay resort, which gives a small wedding party 13 impeccable villas with which to celebrate in style.
-At Cap Cana there are not only five-star amenities, chic suites and idyllic beaches but access to towering cliffs, waterfalls, private islands, historical sites and customized adventures such as a private bridal party eco-excursion through a cenote.
+Carmen Rosa Aquino, hospitality sales director for Puntacana Resort & Club, agrees, noting it’s “an ideal option for a fairy-tale Caribbean wedding.”
+That 26-square-mile development has numerous indoor and outdoor venues, farm-to-table cuisine from its organic farm, the only Six Senses Spa in the Americas, and the Oscar de la Renta–designed Tortuga Bay resort, which gives a small wedding party 13 impeccable villas with which to celebrate in style.
+At Cap Cana there are not only five-star amenities, chic suites, and idyllic beaches but access to towering cliffs, waterfalls, private islands, historical sites, and customized adventures such as a private bridal party eco-excursion through a cenote.

 “Colorado has the most amazing, diverse landscapes that are seemingly made to be backdrops for destination weddings,” says Edoardo Rossi, executive VP of Dunton Hot Springs.
-For example, “In the Colorado Rockies, you can be immersed in the mountains, but still have those amenities and services that would rival even the most luxurious hotel in New York, where all you’d have would be a reception in a ballroom—no disrespect to New York ballrooms!”
+For example, “In the Colorado Rockies, you can be immersed in the mountains, but still have those amenities and services that would rival even the most luxurious hotel in New York, where all you’d have would be a reception in a ballroom—no disrespect to New York ballrooms.”
 The ruggedly beautiful state is indisputably one of America’s most gorgeous, and it offers a lot in the way of value to couples who appreciate the great outdoors in particular.
-From just beyond Denver to much farther afield there are farms, mountain retreats and luxury ranches that give guests a sense of vacation even though it’s domestic.
-Dunton Hot Springs (near Telluride) in particular offers an ideal melding of nature immersion with impeccable service, top-notch food and diverse activities.
+From just beyond Denver to much farther afield there are farms, mountain retreats, and luxury ranches that give guests a sense of vacation even though it’s domestic.
+Dunton Hot Springs (near Telluride), in particular offers an ideal melding of nature immersion with impeccable service, top-notch food, and diverse activities.
 And, says Rossi, “with nearly 1,700 acres of private wilderness area and five natural on-property hot springs, there are plenty of places to unwind after all that celebrating.”

 It’s perhaps a no-brainer if your last name is Kelly or Murphy to think of heading to Ireland, land of Guinness and whisky, but you don’t need to have Irish blood to want to imbue your wedding with some of the verdant Emerald Isle’s lively hospitality and spirit.
-It’s home to “the friendliest people on earth,” says Ashford Castle events manager Geraldine McAndrew, who adds of the fairytale 13th-century castle on the edge of Lough Corrib, “the personalized service of the staff makes guests feel more like they are in someone’s grand home than in a hotel, and the couple and their guests will long remember these flawless and intimate affairs.”
-If a castle isn’t your thing (for what its worth the new Neo-Gothic castle resort Adare Manor, on an estate the size of Central Park, is also epic), there are five-star stunners like The Shelbourne Dublin, and bucolic countryside and clifftop hideaways, too.
+It’s home to “the friendliest people on earth,” says Ashford Castle events manager Geraldine McAndrew, who adds of the fairy-tale 13th-century castle on the edge of Lough Corrib, “the personalized service of the staff makes guests feel more like they are in someone’s grand home than in a hotel, and the couple and their guests will long remember these flawless and intimate affairs.”
+If a castle isn’t your thing (for what it's worth the Neo-Gothic castle resort Adare Manor, on an estate the size of Central Park, is also divine), there are five-star stunners like The Shelbourne Dublin, and bucolic countryside and clifftop hideaways, too.
 Because it’s such a manageable size, another boon to an Irish destination wedding is that the guests can easily explore more of the island on their own—just don’t expect the sunniest wedding day in history, although romance is assured.

 Santa Barbara, California